itzsrv/itzsrv-weblog-prod/content/posts/java-memory-model/index.md

 draft: false
 ---

-#### Java Memory Model

-**JVM** requires some memory for its functioning.
-This memory is consumed from the available memory on host OS.
-This can be managed programmatically by providing it in startup parameters to jvm.
+**JVM** requires some memory for its functioning and this is consumed from available memory on underlying OS.
+This can be managed programmatically by providing memory switches in startup parameters to jvm.
 Inside JVM, there exist separate memory spaces **(Heap, Non-Heap, and Cache)** in order to store runtime data and compiled code.

 ![java-memory](./jvm-mem.png)